ObamaCare Medicaid Expansion

-If all states move forward with ObamaCare’s Medicaid Expansion they will collectively pay $76 billion (a 3% increase) to insure up to 21.3 Million individuals who don’t have access to health insurance (about half of the nations uninsured) over the next decade.
+If all states move forward with ObamaCare’s Medicaid Expansion, they would collectively pay $76 billion (a 3% increase) to insure up to 21.3 Million individuals who don’t have access to health insurance (about half of the entire nation’s uninsured) over the next decade.
 Obviously, those who have more to cover will have to spend more.
-Regardless of what a state spends, the Federal Government covers 93% of the States’ costs.
-State spending increases are relatively small compared to what States would pay without ObamaCare or to the 26% increase that the federal government will pay towards Medicaid.
+Regardless of what a state spends, the Federal Government covers 93% of the State’s costs.
+State spending increases are relatively small compared to both the amount the states would pay without ObamaCare and the 26% increase that the federal government will pay towards Medicaid.

 More ObamaCare Medicaid Expansion Facts